 - University Holiday - Christmas/New Year Close Down

-Leave may be taken for periods of 15 minutes or greater, except in the case of long service leave, which is normally taken in blocks of no less than 4 weeks.
+2.6 Leave may be taken for periods of 15 minutes or greater, except in the case of long service leave, which is normally taken in blocks of no less than 4 weeks.

-Full-time staff are entitled to recreation leave on full pay, with an additional 17.5% loading, at the rate of 20 working days for each completed year of service from the date of appointment.
+Full-time and fractional staff are entitled to recreation leave on full pay.
+All staff, excluding casual staff and senior staff, are entitled to an additional 17.5% loading.
+Full-time staff will receive recreation leave at the rate of 20 working days and fractional staff on a proportionate basis for each completed year of service from the date of appointment.

 Supervisors are to ensure that staff have adequate opportunity to take recreation leave as a continuous period and staff are to inform the supervisor of their intention to take leave.
-Where a public holiday occurs during the period of recreation leave no deduction for this day will be made from the recreation leave credits of the staff member.
+Where a public holiday occurs during the period of recreation leave, no deduction for this day will be made from the recreation leave credits of the staff member.

 In circumstances where recreation leave has been approved, approval may only be revoked by mutual agreement.

-Where a staff member’s leave entitlement equals or exceeds six working weeks, the staff member’s supervisor can direct the staff member to take at least two working weeks of the leave entitlement within a three month period from the date of direction.
-The Supervisor must provide two months’ notice of this direction.
+Where a staff member’s leave entitlement equals or exceeds six working weeks, the staff member’s supervisor can direct the staff member to take at least two working weeks of the leave entitlement within a three-month period from the date of direction.
+The supervisor must provide two months’ notice of this direction.

 The 17.5% loading component will be payable on the pay period immediately prior to Christmas.
 The leave loading is calculated on the ordinary salary/wage rate of payment (excluding weekends, public holidays, overtime and penalty rates).
-Staff will be paid recreation leave as part of their normal pay or they may request payment in advance (4 week’s notice is required).
-On termination of employment, the staff member will be paid pro-rata all accrued recreation leave credits not taken, and receive the pro-rata 17.5% loading component.
+Staff will be paid recreation leave as part of their normal pay or they may request payment in advance (4 weeks notice is required).
+On termination of employment, the staff member will be paid pro-rata all accrued recreation leave credits not taken and receive the pro-rata 17.5% loading component.

 A staff member absent from work through illness must advise their supervisor as soon as practicable on the first day of absence.
 Applications for sick leave of four or more days must be supported by a certificate from a medical practitioner stating the nature of the illness and the period or approximate period for which sick leave is required.

 Where a supervisor has concerns about a staff member’s ability to perform their normal duties on their return from a period of sick leave, they can request that the staff member provide a medical clearance certifying that the staff member is fit to resume normal duties.

-Carers’ leave is available for a staff member’s absence to provide care and support for a member of their immediate family or household under their care when they are ill.
+Carer’s leave is available for a staff member’s absence to provide care and support for a member of their immediate family or household under their care when they are ill.

 Immediate family includes:

-- a spouse (including a former spouse, a de facto spouse and a former de facto spouse of the opposite or same sex);
+(a) a spouse (including a former spouse, a de facto spouse and a former de facto spouse of the opposite or same sex);

-- a child (including an adopted child, a step-child, ex-nuptial child or foster child), or grandchild;
+(b) a child (including an adopted child, a step-child, ex-nuptial child or foster child), or grandchild;

 For a death outside Australia, staff are entitled to an additional two days paid bereavement leave for travel purposes.
 A staff member can be required to show supporting evidence.

-- New Year’s Day, Good Friday, Easter Saturday, Easter Monday, Christmas Day and Boxing Day; and
+(a) New Year’s Day, Good Friday, Easter Saturday, Easter Monday, Christmas Day and Boxing Day; and

-- An additional day as observed in the State of Queensland.
+(c) any additional day as observed in the State of Queensland.

-- When New Year’s Day or Australia Day is a Saturday or Sunday, a holiday in lieu will be observed on the next Monday.
+(b) when New Year’s Day or Australia Day is a Saturday or Sunday, a holiday in lieu will be observed on the next Monday.